charlieargue/pan-code-samples/README.md

 ### B) Supervising Staff Engineer

-As an example, I received push-back (but finally prevailed) when suggesting that we DO NOT keep adding to this file infinitely, and instead refactor it into one line:
+As an example, I received push-back (but finally prevailed) when suggested that we stop adding to this file indefinitely, and instead refactor it into a one-line function:

 ```js
 // file: /src/utils/units.js